Torpedo belt

-The torpedo belt was part of the armouring scheme in some warships between the 1920s and 1940s.
-It consisted of a series of lightly armoured compartments, extending laterally along a narrow belt that intersected the ship's waterline.
+The torpedo belt was part of the armoring scheme in some warships between the 1920s and 1940s.
+It consisted of a series of lightly armored compartments, extending laterally along a narrow belt that intersected the ship's waterline.
 In theory this belt would absorb the explosions from torpedoes, or any naval artillery shells that struck below the waterline, and thus minimize internal damage to the ship itself.

 Torpedo belts are also known as Side Protection Systems or SPS, or Torpedo Defense System or TDS.

 Background: insufficiency of belt armor

-Armoured warships (dreadnought battleships, armoured cruisers and later light and heavy cruisers) of the early 20th century carried their main protective armour above the waterline – the "main belt" – which was intended to stop flat-trajectory gunfire from piercing the hull.
-Below the belt, the armour generally tapered away, to reduce overall weight.
+Armored warships (pre-dreadnought battleships, armored cruisers, dreadnought battleships, battlecruisers, and later light and heavy cruisers) of the early 20th century carried their main protective armor above the waterline – the "main belt" – which was intended to stop flat-trajectory gunfire from piercing the hull.
+Below the belt, the armor generally tapered away, to reduce overall weight.
 This, however, makes a ship vulnerable to hits below the waterline from torpedoes and the occasional large-calibre shell.
 Extending the belt downwards is impractical, since this increases displacement and draft, reducing speed and seaworthiness.